 Wine Tasting Tour

-English Newsom Cellars is a family-owned winery and one of the only wineries that focuses on producing high-quality wines from their own estate-grown grapes.
+English Newsom Cellars is a family-owned winery and one of the only wineries that focuses on producing high-quality wines from its own estate-grown grapes.
 Set among rows of vineyards, step inside the tasting room to learn about their award-winning wines that include Picardan, Moscato Giallo and Roussane wines.

 The largest, best-selling premium winery, Llano Estacado, was established in 1976.
 Winemaker Jason Centanni makes different varietals at the facility behind the tasting room.
 Both Presidents George H. W. Bush and his son George W. Bush. served these local wines at White House dinners.